When you Publish a Content item, it is given a Location ID and placed in the Content tree. It is then immediately available to the visitor.

 - You receive a notification about it by email.
 The message contains a direct link to the draft.

 - You also receive notifications in your user profile.
 When you are logged in, a number appears next to your profile picture (in the upper right corner of the screen) which shows how many requests for review you have received.
-Activate your profile and choose View notifications.
+Go to your profile and choose View notifications.
 You can see a Notifications window with a list of all requests.

 - A message bar appears at the bottom of the screen as soon as a request is sent to you.
 It contains a link to the Content item to review.